 Brands make email a journey of communication, using it to establish and nurture relationships with their customers.
-In fact, 79% of customers said that brands must demonstrate a measure of understanding and care before they will even consider making a purchase.
+In fact, 79% of customers said that brands must demonstrate a measure of understanding and care.
+Then they will consider making a purchase.
 Which explains all those “we’re all in this together” emails that have been flooding your inbox.

-Care must also enter the equation of the customer experience here, as an email is only as important as where it leads to.
-Tracking the customer journey can help you create a better CX through more specific landing pages, that don’t make the customer feel lost or led astray.
+Care must also enter the equation of the customer experience here.
+An email is only as important as where it leads to.
+Tracking the customer journey can help you create a better CX through more specific landing pages, that doesn’t make the customer feel lost or led astray.

 Personalization through Segmentation

 Blast marketing methods never work.
 Speaking to a crowd can never let you truly understand your customer.
-It’s important for marketers to segment their customer bases according to criteria such as location, age, gender, occupation or interests – or even micro-segments, or according to their online interactions with your website or app, and then create more specific messaging for each.
+It’s important for marketers to segment their customer bases according to criteria such as location, age, gender, occupation, or interests.
+They could even go deeper with even micro-segments grouping them according to their online interactions with your website or app, and then create more specific messaging for each.

-Inboxes face more spam than ever from sellers and providers of every sort, and a personalised email can help cut through the clutter to create a direct connection.
-Indeed, a study has shown that emails with personalised subject lines are 26% more likely to be opened, and marketers have found a 760% increase in email revenue from segmented campaigns.
+Inboxes face more spam than ever from sellers and providers of every sort.
+A personalised email can help cut through the clutter to create a direct connection.
+Indeed, a study has shown that emails with personalised subject lines are 26% more likely to be opened.
+Marketers also have found a 760% increase in email revenue from segmented campaigns.